 Deal With Stress By Handling Stressful Situations

 One other method that I find helpful to deal with stress is to take more control over your life.
-What I mean by that is looking at your stressors, and find a way to work with them.
+What I mean by that is looking at your stressors, and finding a way to work with them.

 In so many cases, I find that stress is self-inducing.
 And though it’s very powerful in the moment, there are ways that you can manage that.
 For example, so many pill commercials work because what they cure is something that provides a lot of stress to people.